pheralb/svgl/README.md

 ```

 > [!NOTE]
 > The list of categories is here: [`src/types/categories.ts`](https://github.com/pheralb/svgl/blob/main/src/types/categories.ts).
-If you want to add a new category, you can do it.
+You can add a new category if you need it.

 And create a pull request with your logo 🚀.